What is the Office of Professional Standards?

 How do I know what happens?

 You will be notified of the investigation results within 45 days.
 If the investigation cannot be completed within the 45 day period, you will be provided a progress report.
-When the complaint is decided, you will be notified of the results.
+When an outcome is decided, you will be notified of the results.

 Can I appeal?
 YES!